CraigJPerry/home-network/README.md

 1. Fork this project
 2. Edit `group_vars/all`
-3. Update the `pull_command` variable to point to your forked repo (see `roles/install_ansible_pull/defaults/main.yml`)
+2.1 Set your forked repo url
-4. At this point, you can bootstrap hosts by running the bootstrap playbook.
-Your hosts will begin polling your repo and they'll maintain their ansible-pull configuration but nothing else.
-I.e. all they'll do is keep checking your repo
-5. Assign your hostnames to as many groups as makes sense
+2.2 Set you user accounts & default first time login password
+3. Bootstrap your host(s) as above.
+Your hosts will begin polling your repo
-6. Set your groups to do things in local.yml
+4. Ammend the groups & actions in local.yml
+5. Assign your hosts to relevant groups, they will now perform actions defined for their group in local.yml